-- Threatening, intimidating or upsetting text messages. - Threatening or embarrassing pictures and video clips taken or shared via mobile phone cameras. - Silent or abusive phone calls or using the victim's phone to harass others to make them think the victim is responsible. - Threatening or bullying emails; possibly sent using a pseudonym or someone else's name. - Intimidating or hurtful responses to someone in a chat-room. - Unpleasant messages sent during instant messaging. - Unpleasant or untrue information posted to blogs, personal websites and social networking sites (e.g. Facebook).
+- Threatening, intimidating, or upsetting text messages. - Threatening or embarrassing pictures and video clips taken or shared via mobile phone cameras. - Silent or abusive phone calls or using the victim's phone to harass others to make them think the victim is responsible. - Threatening or bullying emails; possibly sent using a pseudonym or someone else's name. - Intimidating or hurtful responses to someone in a chat-room. - Unpleasant messages sent during instant messaging. - Unpleasant or untrue information posted to blogs, personal websites and social networking sites (e.g. Facebook).

-The following procedures and responsibilities are in place to prevent cyberbullying:
+The following procedures and responsibilities are in place to prevent cyber-bullying:

-- The headteacher will be in overall charge of the practices and procedures outlined in this policy and will ensure that their effectiveness is monitored. - The headteacher will ensure that the school maintains details of agencies and resources that may assist in preventing and addressing cyber-bullying. - All members of staff will be trained to identify signs of cyber-bullying and will be helped to stay informed about the technologies commonly used by pupils through self-study and regular updates. - A Cyber Safety Code will be developed, periodically reviewed and communicated - to help pupils protect themselves from being caught up in cyber-bullying and to advise them on reporting any incidents. - Pupils will be informed about cyber-bullying through curricular and pastoral activities. - Pupils and staff are expected to comply with the school's Acceptable Computer Use Policy. - Parents/carers will be provided with information and advice on cyberbullying. - It is made clear in staff meetings and safe guarding training that members of staff should not have contact with current pupils on social networking sites (specifically, they should not befriend pupils on Facebook).
-In addition it is advisable not to have past pupils as friends. - The delivery of PSHE is important and will discuss keeping personal information safe and appropriate use of the internet. - Pupils will be educated about eSafety directly and also through projects in other subjects. - Outside the curriculum, pupils will receive regular pastoral sessions about eSafety and cyber-bullying through assemblies, and anti-bullying week. - Pupils will have a voice through the Pupil Council to ensure they are appropriately involved in evaluating and improving policy and procedures. - Pupils in upper school will sign an Acceptable Computer Use Policy before they are allowed to use school computer equipment and the internet in school, and parents will be asked to confirm that they have discussed its contents with their children. - Parents/carers will be provided with information and advice on eSafety and cyber-bullying via literature, talks, etc. - A parent/carer workshop for the school community.
+- The headteacher, supported by the DSL will be in overall charge of the practices and procedures outlined in this policy and will ensure that their effectiveness is monitored. - The headteacher, supported by the DSL will ensure that the school maintains details of agencies and resources that may assist in preventing and addressing cyber-bullying. - All members of staff will be trained to identify signs of cyber-bullying and will be helped to stay informed about the technologies commonly used by students through self-study and regular updates. - A Cyber Safety Code will be developed, periodically reviewed, and communicated to help students protect themselves from being caught up in cyber-bullying and to advise them on reporting any incidents. - Students will be informed about cyber-bullying through curricular and pastoral activities. - Students and staff are expected to comply with the school's Acceptable Computer Use Policy. - Parents/carers will be provided with information and advice on cyber-bullying. - It is made clear in staff meetings and safeguarding training that members of staff should not have contact with current students on social networking sites (specifically, they should not befriend students on Facebook).
+In addition, it is advisable not to have past students as friends. - The delivery of PSHE is important and will discuss keeping personal information safe and appropriate use of the internet. - Students will be educated about eSafety directly and also through projects in other subjects. - Loudmouth theatre 'Bully for You' is used regularly to support students understanding. - Outside the curriculum, students will receive regular pastoral sessions about eSafety and cyber-bullying through assemblies, and anti-bullying week. - Students will have a voice through the Student Council to ensure they are appropriately involved in evaluating and improving policy and procedures. - Students in upper school will sign an Acceptable Computer Use Policy (where appropriate) before they are allowed to use school computer equipment and the internet in school, and parents will be asked to confirm that they have discussed its contents with their children. - Parents/carers will be provided with information and advice on eSafety and cyberbullying via literature, talks, etc. - A parent/carer workshop for the school community.